 - Stabilized R-Alpha Lipoic Acid

-All of the ingredients used in the Neuropathy Support Formula have been shown to reduce the symptoms and discomfort of neuropathy.
+The ingredients used in Nerve Renew have been shown in real-world clinical studies to reduce the symptoms and discomfort of neuropathy.
 In addition to the three active ingredients, the supplement contains a number of herbal extracts and vitamins that also help minimize nerve pain or pain in general.

 The product contains vitamin B2 and vitamin B6, both of which help promote nerve health, particularly in small doses.
 Two capsules contain 8mg of vitamin B6, which is 400% of the recommended daily value.
 Two capsules also contain 8 mg of vitamin B2, which is 480% of the recommended daily value.

 The Herbal extracts used includes Feverfew, Passionflower and Skullcap Extract.
 Feverfew, a flower in the daisy family, has been shown to minimize pain and inflammation in number of clinical studies.
 Passionflower extract can help reduce anxiety and stress and skullcap extract helps to calm and renew the nerves.

 Another ingredient in the formula is Oat Straw Extract.
 If you’ve ever bathed in oatmeal to relieve itchiness, you know that oats can successfully soothe and calm itching skin.
 Oat straw has a number of other benefits too.

 These active ingredients have been shown to have a positive effect on nerve pain.
 B vitamins and Alpha Lipoic Acid have been shown time and again to ease nerve pain.
 But there’s one problem with many B vitamin and ALA supplements that are available.